devptyagi/ChatNow-Android/README.md

 # ChatNow-Android

 A simple one-to-one chat application using Google Firebase.
-OTP authentication to create profile, used Realtime Database for chat functionality, Allows the user to react to the messages.
+OTP authentication to create profile, Realtime Database for chat functionality, Allows the user to react to the messages.

 Voice Call feature, Stories, Attachments will be added in the next update.